 Changes to Your Credit History

-Due to the CARD Act of 2009, credit card companies aren’t allowed to change your APR on existing balances.
+- First, credit card companies aren’t allowed to retroactively change the regular APR on existing balances.
 However, they can change the APR for any new balances going forward.
-So, a penalty APR won’t apply to an amount you already owe, but will apply to future charges to the card.